-For bio pages for faculty, staff, residents, and more, the Academic Health Center (AHC) uses the AHC Bios System.
-The system automates the updating, display, and sharing of faculty and staff bios across departments, schools, colleges, centers, and other areas in the AHC.
+For bio pages for faculty, staff, residents, and more, the health sciences currently uses the Bios System in Drupal 7.
+The system automates the updating, display, and sharing of faculty and staff bios across departments, schools, colleges, centers, and other areas in the health sciences.

 The individual's bio information lives in a central database, independent from Drupal and any web content management system.
 After logging in, web editors like you can easily add or update content using the bio builder form, and the information can publish to any number of web pages.
 You can also customize which fields to include on the faculty/staff list pages on different sites, and there are several options for list display.